thangnd85/script/README.md

 ## Armbian kernel update (For Amlogic box)

-Provide the `kernel update` of the Armbian system provided by [flippy](https://github.com/unifreq) used in the `Amlogic s9xxx box`.
+Support `update kernel` of Armbian system of `Amlogic s9xxx boxes` made and shared by [flippy](https://github.com/unifreq).
 It also applies in [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian).
-Can be directly replaced to any series, such as 5.4 to 5.13.
+For example, 5.4, 5.10, 5.14, etc., you can directly update and switch to a different kernel version.
 Enter any directory of the Armbian system, such as `cd /root`, and run the command directly.
 - Command: `bash <(curl -fsSL git.io/armbian-kernel) <soc> <kernel_version>`

 - The supported `<soc>` types are: `s905x3`, `s905x2`, `s905x`, `s905d`, `s912`, `s922x`.